Pre-Qualified Supplier Program

 - accept the University’s Pre-Qualified Supplier Agreement (PSA) General Terms and Conditions, the General Terms & Conditions and Instructions for Purchases, and any other referenced documents, including federal government flow-downs and certification requirements;

-- have the ability to accept a Visa Credit Card (called the ProCard Card) at the time of order, accept an ACH transaction or E-Payable Transactions;
+- have the ability to accept a Visa Credit Card (called the ProCard Card) at the time of order, or accept ACH payments;

 - be willing to work toward direct web ordering capabilities, including the ability to handle the University’s accounting code, and/or interface directly with the University’s Lawson automated financial system (and future upgrades);

-- provide a packing slip in all packages that identifies the University’s delivery location (i.e. Bldg and Room #);
+- provide a packing slip in all packages that identifies the University’s delivery location (i.e. Bldg and Room #) and purchase order number;

 - be willing to accept a thirty (30) day no-charge return policy;

-- be able to provide monthly usage reports per University specifications (including supplier diversity considerations if necessary).
+- be able to provide monthly usage reports per University specifications.

 There may be cases where, in the best interests of the University, one or more of the above identified requirements may not be invoked.
 In such cases, the potential Pre-Qualified Supplier must still meet all other requirements (or negotiate a mutually acceptable alternative).
 Any resulting agreement must be approved by the Associate Vice President, Financial Administration and Compliance, prior to the formalization of the Pre-Qualified Supplier relationship.